-- Provide, on average, two (2) random urine drug/alcohol screens per week; - Follow all treatment recommendations, as directed by the treatment provider; - Create a case plan with the Drug Court staff and begin working the case plan; - Attend all required court sessions; - Maintain court-approved full-time employment, training, education, community service, or court-approved community engagement activities when ordered by the court; - Maintain court-approved housing; - Continue to satisfy court costs, fees, or fines; - Attend at least one (1) individual contact with Drug Court staff each month; - Develop a continuing care plan through the treatment provider; - Maintain a recovery lifestyle; - Maintain prosocial activities e.g. hobbies related to sports, exercise, art/music, reading, gardening; - · Maintain a recovery support program; and - Remain free from the nonmedically indicated use of intoxicating or addictive substances, including alcohol, cannabis (marijuana), and prescription medications, regardless of the licit or illicit status of the substance, for at least ninety (90) to one hundred eighty (180) consecutive days in Phases IV and V before program completion.
+- Provide, on average, two (2) random urine drug/alcohol screens per week (if applicable). - Follow all treatment recommendations, as directed by the treatment provider. - Create a case plan with the VTC staff/team and begin working case plan.
+Attend all required court sessions. - Maintain court-approved full-time employment, training, education, community service, or court approved community engagement activities when ordered by the court. - Maintain court-approved housing. - Continue to satisfy court costs, fees, or fines. - Attend at least one (1) individual contact with VTC Staff each month. - Attend at least one (1) weekly individual contact with VTC mentor (if applicable). - Develop a continuing care plan through treatment provider that includes a Relapse Prevention Plan (if applicable); - Maintain a recovery lifestyle. - Maintain prosocial activities e.g., hobbies related to sports, exercise, art/music, reading, gardening, etc. - Maintain a recovery support program. - Remain free from the nonmedically indicated use of intoxicating or addictive substances, including alcohol, cannabis (marijuana), and prescription medications, regardless of the licit or illicit status of the substance, for at least ninety (90) to one hundred eighty (180) consecutive days during Phases 4 and 5 before program completion.